scientific-python/cookie/docs/pages/guides/packaging_classic.md

-The libraries in the scientific Python ecosytem have a variety of different packaging styles, but this document is intended to outline a recommended style that new packages should follow, and existing packages should slowly adopt.
+The libraries in the scientific Python ecosytem have a variety of different packaging styles, but this document is intended to outline a recommended style that existing packages should slowly adopt.
 The reasoning for each decision is outlined as well.

-There are currently several popular packaging systems.
-This guide covers [Setuptools][], which is currently the only system that supports compiled extensions.
-If you are not planning on writing C/C++ code, other systems like [Hatch][] are drastically simpler - most of this page is unneeded for those systems.
+There are several popular packaging systems.
+This guide covers [Setuptools][], which is the oldest system and supports compiled extensions.
+If you are not working on legacy code or are willing to make a larger change, other systems like [Hatch][] are drastically simpler - most of this page is unneeded for those systems.
+Even setuptools supports modern config now, though setup.py is still also required for compiled packages to be supported.

 Also see the [Python packaging guide][], especially the [Python packaging tutorial][].